-Anca is a trainee vet and somehow manages to find time to care for many rescue dogs that come from the streets and shelters in Bucharest.
-We help her by providing homes for the dogs she rescues and paying for the transport and expenses to get them to their new families.
+Anca is a vet and somehow manages to find time to care for many rescue dogs that come from the streets and shelters in Bucharest on top of her full time job.
+We support Anca with a monthly neutering campaign for strays in her local area and provide homes for the dogs she rescues, paying for the transport and expenses to get them to their new families.

 Romania suffers terribly with a very large stray dog population.
 The problem began back in the '80's when the country aimed to become industrialised and people were forced into cities which lead to small houses being destroyed, and in their place, huge apartment blocks were built.
 There were too many people in the city for the number of homes to hold, forcing families to share with one another.
 It was at this point that any pets that had been part of the family were abandoned onto the streets of Romania due to the lack of space available.
 Before long, the vast amount of strays were reproducing at an extremely fast pace, filling the streets with homeless dogs.